Michael Servetus: Imprisonment and execution

-As Servetus was not a citizen of Geneva, and legally could at worst be banished, the government in an attempt to find some plausible excuse to disregard this legal reality had consulted Swiss Reformed cantons (Zürich, Bern, Basel, Schaffhausen).
-They universally favoured his condemnation and suppression of his doctrine, but without saying how that should be accomplished.
-Martin Luther had condemned his writing in strong terms.
+As Servetus was not a citizen of Geneva at worst he could legally be banished.
+The government, in an attempt to find some plausible excuse to disregard this legal reality, consulted the Swiss Reformed cantons of Zürich, Bern, Basel and Schaffhausen.
+They universally favoured his condemnation and the suppression of his doctrine, but without saying how either should be accomplished.
+Martin Luther had also condemned his writings in strong terms.
 Servetus and Philip Melanchthon had strongly hostile views of each other.
-The party called the "Libertines", who were generally opposed to anything and everything John Calvin supported, were in this case strongly in favour of the execution of Servetus at the stake (while Calvin urged that he be beheaded instead).
+The party called the "Libertines", who were generally opposed to anything and everything that Calvin supported, were in this case strongly in favour of the execution of Servetus at the stake, while Calvin urged that he be beheaded.
 In fact, the council that condemned Servetus was presided over by Ami Perrin (a Libertine) who ultimately on 24 October sentenced Servetus to death by burning for denying the Trinity and infant baptism.
-Calvin and other ministers asked that he be beheaded instead of burnt, knowing that burning at the stake was the only legal recourse.
+Calvin and other ministers asked that he be beheaded instead of burned, knowing that burning at the stake was the only legal recourse.
 This plea was refused, and on 27 October, Servetus was burnt alive atop a pyre of his own books at the Plateau of Champel at the edge of Geneva.
 Historians record his last words as: "Jesus, Son of the Eternal God, have mercy on me."